 Project Reference: 601226-EPP-1-2018-1-NO-EPPKA2-SSA

+European Green Mastery is a Sector Skill Alliances project, and works to compare and develop the skills, knowledge and competences in floristry, gardening and landscaping.
+The qualifications needed for these occupations EQF levels 2 through 6 in all of the partner countries are collected.
+This ambitious work gives us the opportunity to assess the content and levels of the occupations in the partner countries.
 One of the operational characteristics of the green sector is the mix of formal, non- and informal learning picked up and aggregated through life.
-For this reason a special attention will be given to how these experiences can be assessed, validated and recognised regardless of learning pathway and being matched with the qualification definitions expressed in the matrixes.
+For this reason, a special attention will be given to how these experiences can be assessed, validated and recognised regardless of learning pathway and being matched with the qualification definitions expressed in the matrices.

 The multilingual options in the Skillsbank tool will make the individual attainments, competence profiles and certifications available in several languages.